This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 - Spatial Analysis

+These privileges are available with a Creator or GIS Professional user type and a Publisher, Facilitator, or Administrator role.
 If you do not have these privileges, you will not see the Perform Analysis option as described below.

 Certain tools need additional privileges such as Network Analysis and GeoEnrichment.
 See Perform analysis for more information about these tools.